 The Company received notice that the Spanish tax authorities are inquiring into its 2010 IVA (value-added tax) filing for which the Company benefitted from the offset of approximately \$250,000 of input tax.
 The Company believes that the inquiry will find that the tax credit was properly claimed and, therefore, no liability has been recorded.
-The Company issued two letters of credit in the amount of \pounds 278,828 (\$373,574) at the request of the Spanish tax authorities.
+The Company issued two letters of credit in the amount of €278,828 (\$351,655) at the request of the Spanish tax authorities.
 This is a customary request during the inquiry period.
+In November 2014, the Company received a partial refund of the amount under dispute and continues to expect that this matter will be resolved in the Company's favor.